Los Angeles Truck Accident Attorney

 - Unchecked Load. (drivers must check the load on the truck at regular intervals).

-- Blowout of tires (happens if a tire bursts it is nearly impossible to control the speeding truck).
+- The blowout of tires happens if a tire bursts.
+Here, it is nearly impossible to control the speeding truck.

 - Failure of brakes.

-- Rollovers. (trucks must have tires with a strong grip on the road because, without it, they can roll over even if traveling at just 5MPH).
+- Rollovers. (trucks must have tires with a secure grip on the road because, without it, they can roll over even if traveling at just 5MPH).